LeshaTat/local-di-example/README.md

 })
 ```

-Now, in the test file, you can easily replace the dependency with a mock object.
+Now, in the test file, you can easily replace the dependency with a stub object.
 ```typescript
 const TestApp = App.testGen({
   useGreeting: () => "Hello Test!"